Note: Asantae was acquired by Ariix in 2016!

 There are tons of companies in the health and wellness field.
 They don’t all focus exclusively on supplements but most offer at least a few supplements for customers to purchase.
 In some ways, the idea makes sense.

-- There is high demand.
+- There is a high demand.
 People are always looking for ways to improve their health.
 Supplements are an easy way to do this, one that doesn’t involve putting in much time or effort.

 - The effects are subtle.
 It’s difficult, if not impossible, for individuals to tell whether a supplement actually helped them.
 Most of the impacts are subjective and people tend to change some of their behavior patterns at the same time.
 As a result, people often convince themselves that the product worked – regardless of whether it did.

 - Supplements are consumable.
-People need to buy the same product every month to see effects.
+People need to buy the same product every month to see the effects.
 If you can get them passionate, repeat sales should be easy.

 - There is some science.
-There is a little research behind most ingredients in supplements.
+There is little research behind most ingredients in supplements.
 This isn’t enough to prove any health benefits.
 Even if there are health implications, they’re probably not observed in the doses provided.
-But, the science is still enough to get people passionate and can help promote sales.
+But, science is still enough to get people passionate and can help promote sales.

 - Easy to create ‘unique’ products.
 Supplements contain a range of different ingredients.
 Some are common, others are more obscure.
 Companies can easily tweak this combination to create something unique to them.
 This often involves adding some unusual ingredients or ones that sound amazing (like Garcinia cambogia in Javita coffee and many diet pills)

 These aspects should make supplements easy to sell.
-But, first you have to beat out the competition.
+But, first, you have to beat out the competition.
 How do you prove that the products from Asantae are better than other options?